 So, what is the effect of US elections on the dollar?
 Let’s look at a couple of examples of currency pairs that may strengthen due to the political situation.

-The presidential election officially takes place on the 3rd November, but the impact on the financial markets can last for weeks, months or even years after the event.
-External financial outlets such as Reuters and Morningstar will cover financial news and insights for long after the election is over, putting together reports on company fundamentals and market commentary.
-Our platform offers a customisable economic calendar for clients that want to monitor upcoming events, in order to adapt to an event-driven trading strategy.
+The presidential election officially took place in November, but the impact on the financial markets can last for weeks, months or even years after the event.
+Our online trading platform, Next Generation, comes with a dedicated section to financial news and analysis, where our professional market analysts provide daily updates on assets including forex, indices, treasuries and commodities.
+We also offer a customisable economic calendar for clients that want to monitor upcoming events, in order to adapt to an event-driven trading strategy.